 There are specific kinds of breastmilk depending at the level of lactation.
 Breastmilk is constantly converting, even in the course of a single feed.
 An infant can have various degrees of urge for food and thirst, and so breastmilk can also range to fulfill the toddler’s character nutrients and fluid necessities.
 Breastmilk composition can vary depending on the time of day and additionally appreciably among mothers. because of this variability, the dietary content material of breast milk is typically supplied as average values of nutrients in mature breastmilk.

-- Colostrum is the secretion produced during the first few days (1-7 days) after beginning and differs from each transitional and mature milk.
-It carries a higher quantity of protein, much less fat and a number of immunising elements for the newborn.
+Colostrums are the secretion produced during the first few days (1-7 days) after beginning and differ from both transitional and mature milk.
+It carries a higher quantity of protein, much less fat and a number of immunizing elements for the newborn.

-- Transitional milk – it is the transition from colostrum to mature milk, wherein lactation is hooked up and manufacturing of milk begins within the breast tissue.
+Transitional milk – it is the transition from colostrums to mature milk, wherein lactation is hooked up and manufacturing of milk begins within the breast tissue.
 Transitional milk is produced from approximately day 8 – 20.

 Breastmilk contains all the nutrients the infant needs for proper growth and development.

 Proteins – Protein accounts for 75% of the nitrogen-containing compounds and the non-protein nitrogen substances include urea, nucleotides, peptides, free amino acids and DNA.